alephium/docs/docs/explorer-backend/getting-started.md

 ## Start from a snapshot

 To reduce the first syncing time, you can restore one of our snapshot.

-Snapshots are available at https://archives.alephium.org/#mainnet/explorer-db/
+Snapshots are available [here](https://archives.alephium.org/#mainnet/explorer-db/).

 Download the latest one, extract it, and run: